clj-commons/virgil/README.md

 Happy tarnishing.

-### Should I use Virgil in production?
+### Can I use Virgil in production?

-Even though it is possible to dynamically compile Java classes with Virgil in the production builds of your project, it is not advised.
-Virgil is primarily a dev-time tool.
-For the release, it is preferable to use *javac* task of your build tool to generate real `.class` files that you will later pack into the JAR or put onto the classpath in some other way.
+Virgil can compile Java classes at runtime in a production environment the same way as it does during the development, so the answer is yes.
+However, when you do a release build, it is advised to build real Java classes explicitly during your build step using *javac* task of your build tool.
+There are multiple arguments for it:
+  * You get extra reliability and assurance that the compiled Java classes will be correctly discoverable by other code.
+  * You get one fewer runtime dependency.
+  * You won't have to rely on JDK-specific tools like `javax.tools` package that might not be available in your production environment (e.g., if it runs on JRE).

 ### Migration from 0.1.9

 From version 0.3.0, Virgil no longer provides `lein-virgil` plugin for Leiningen.
-Instead, you should add `virgil` it as a regular dependency to your project (but preferably only during the development) and call its functions from the REPL.
+Instead, you should add `virgil` it as a regular dependency to your project and call its functions from the REPL.

 ### Supported versions